 Hugo’s Earthquake Campaign have released the following advice as a response to the current UK heatwave.

-As temperatures soar to 30°C in some places and yesterday was the hottest day this year, it is very important to realise the challenges that face our homeless Rough sleepers tend to not have a many places to go in the day time (if any), and this means they are forced to sit in the intense sun and heat.
+As temperatures soar in some parts of, or all of, the UK, it is very important to realise the challenges that face our homeless Rough Sleepers who tend to not have a many places to go in the day time (if any), and this means they are forced to sit in the intense sun and heat.

 Water is something most people have available to them within moments, however this is often not the case for rough sleepers.
-If they have no money, reduced outreach service and no available day centre – it is highly unlikely they have had enough water.
+If they have no money, reduced outreach service and no available day centre – it is highly unlikely they have had enough water to survive or cope.

 If you wish to help a homeless person on the street, please;